 (a) A dog or cat license which is valid at the time of the effective date of this ordinance shall continue to be valid until its expiration.
-On or before its expiration, the Owner shall have the animal implanted with a registered microchip or marked with an identifying tattoo in accordance with Sec.
+On or before its expiration, the Owner shall have the animal implanted with a registered microchip or licensed in accordance with Sec.
 6-17.